 is the learned form.

 From the English word magnolia

 for the flower, which was named for the French botanist Pierre Magnol.

 Mahala f English

 .
 It has occasionally been used as an English Christian name since the Protestant Reformation.

-From an English surname which was from a Norman French place name possibly meaning "inhospitable".
+From an English surname that was from a Norman French place name possibly meaning "inhospitable"

 , an Old French form of the Germanic name Malger